freonby/trainer/README.md

-This project provide is a  service for education issues.
+This project provide a  service for education issues.